 The land disputes in Maine did not end there.
 In 1839 Maine’s northern boundary with New Brunswick almost started a war.
 British and American troops were brought to the border.
 Major General Winfield Scott was able to form a temporary treaty that held until 1842 when the Webster-Ashburton Treaty finalized where the border would lay.

 The coast has not been Maine’s only resource over the years.
 Many other natural resources have brought business to Maine.
 It’s many forests meant lumber and paper mills.
 Water-powered textile mills were built along the rivers.
 As well as granite and lime quarries being built.

 Maine has helped to shape the history of the United States in many ways.
 Prohibition was one of Maine’s contributions.
 Neal Dow is considered the “Father of Prohibition” because it was under his leadership that Maine banned the manufacture and sale of liquor in 1851.
-Gradually the rest of the country followed and by 1920 their was a national ban on alcohol.
+Gradually the rest of the country followed and by 1920 there was a national ban on alcohol.

-Since the later part of the 20th century Maine has been maintaining a balance between it’s resource based development and environmental protection.
+Since the later part of the 20th century, Maine has been maintaining a balance between its resource-based development and environmental protection.
 Tourism proved to be a perfect fit.
 It helps Maine’s economy without harming the trees or wildlife.
 People can come to Maine to experience all of the natural splendor.
 The miles of coastline dotted with lighthouses and fishing villages.
 The lakes and mountains with their splendor provide much to do for the outdoor enthusiast.
 So come and discover for yourself what makes Maine great.